Henry Brassey

-Henry Arthur Brassey (14 July 1840 – 13 May 1891), DL, of Preston Hall, Aylesford, Kent and of Bath House, Piccadilly, London, was a British Member of Parliament.
+Henry Arthur Brassey (14 July 1840 – 13 May 1891), DL, of Preston Hall, Aylesford, Kent, and of Bath House, Piccadilly, London, was a British member of parliament.

 Origins

-He was the second son of the railway magnate Thomas Brassey (1805–1870) by his wife Maria Harrison, a daughter of Thomas Harrison of Liverpool.
-His elder brother was Thomas Brassey, 1st Earl Brassey, and his younger brother was Albert Brassey, a Member of Parliament for Banbury.
+He was the second son of the railway magnate Thomas Brassey and his wife Maria Harrison, a daughter of Thomas Harrison of Liverpool.
+His elder brother was Thomas Brassey, 1st Earl Brassey, and his younger brother was Albert Brassey, a member of parliament for Banbury.